Otávio (footballer, born 1995): Brazil

 Shortly after making his Internacional debut, Otávio was selected to the Brazil under-20 side by Alexandre Gallo.

 Portugal

 Otávio became a Portuguese citizen in March 2021.
 On 26 August of that year, he was called up to the Portugal national team by Fernando Santos for 2022 FIFA World Cup qualifiers against the Republic of Ireland and Azerbaijan and a friendly with Qatar.
 He made his debut against the latter, scoring in the 3–1 win at the Nagyerdei Stadion in Debrecen, Hungary.

 On 24 March 2022, Otávio scored his second goal, opening an eventual 3–1 home victory over Turkey in the semi-finals of the World Cup qualification play-offs and later providing an assist for Diogo Jota.

 In October, he was named in Portugal's preliminary 55-man squad for the 2022 FIFA World Cup in Qatar, being included in the final 26-man squad for the tournament.

+On 21 May 2024, he was selected in the 26-man squad for the UEFA Euro 2024.
+However, on 3 June, he was withdrawn due to injury.